 If your device reboots after you leave hybris-recovery by running

 echo continue > /init-ctl/stdin,there could be something wrong with your lxc container.
 Try the following in the hybris-recovery shell to disable it for the moment:

 You should then be offered SSH.
 See Logging in for more details.
-Once you are logged in, you can try to troubleshoot what is causing your reboots by running

 The device reboots with hybris-recovery¶